Marseille Boss Villas-Boas Urges Support For Virus-infected Players - UrduPoint

 Marseille Boss Villas-Boas Urges Support For Virus-infected Players

-The club announced Tuesday the positive COVID-19 tests for three players, taking to four the number infected.

-The positive tests saw the French league forced into postponing the opening match of the 2020/21 Ligue 1 season, which had been scheduled to be between Marseille and Saint-Etienne on Friday.
+Tuesday's positive tests saw the French league forced into postponing the opening match of the 2020/21 season, which had been scheduled to be between Marseille and Saint-Etienne on Friday.

 "Unfortunately we live this week between a certain anxiety and bad news," Villas-Boas said.